edgedb/edgedb-go/rstdocs/index.rst

     // Output: false

 Not all types listed above are valid query parameters.
 To pass a slice of scalar values use array in your query.
-EdgeDB doesn't currently support using sets as parameters.
+Gel doesn't currently support using sets as parameters.

 .. code-block:: go